 I find it very interesting to contrast this rod with the Nissin Air Stage Fujiryu Honryu 450.
 Casting the two rods side by side, you can get a sense of the difference in the designers' casting strokes.
 The two rods have virtually identical penny ratings, with Oni's rod at 20 pennies and Fuji's rod at 20.5.
 John Vetterli of the Tenkara Guides in Salt Lake City, who has fished with both masters on the same trip to Japan, describes Fuji-san's cast as slow and very smooth, as if he wants the rod to do all the work.
 Oni's cast is much quicker, and there is an acceleration in the forward stroke that applies power at just the right moment.

-I have not had the Nissin Zerosum Oni Honryu 450 long enough to fish it in a wide variety of conditions with a wide variety of lines.
+I have not fished the Nissin Zerosum Oni Honryu 450 in a wide variety of conditions with a wide variety of lines.
 The first line I tried with it was a size 3 Sunline about the length of the rod.
 It cast it as if that is the line it was designed for.
 I then tried a Fujino Soft Tenkara Long Type 7 meter line.
 It cast it as if that is the line it was designed for.
 I didn't try one of the Nissin PALS SP Pro lines, but from feeling the power of the rod when making the cast, I am confident that it would cast it as if that is the line it was designed for.

 Notice a pattern?
 I think this rod will cast whatever line you put on it.
 Rob Worthing, also of the Tenkara Guides, told me that with the Oni Honryu 450 he was casting a Fujino Soft Tenkara Long Type 10 meter line into the wind, and that the rod/line combination gave him a whole new understanding of the mechanics of casting.
 I have always thought that a nylon line was fine as long as it was a dead calm day (or if you were casting downwind).
 To cast a 10 meter nylon line into the wind is an achievement.
 I don't think that is something you could do with the Air Stage Fujiryu Honryu 450.

-There is a much bigger contrast between the Nissin Zerosum Oni Honryu 450 and the Daiwa Enshou LT H44.
+There is a much bigger contrast between the Nissin Zerosum Oni Honryu 450 and the Daiwa Expert LT H44.
 The Daiwa is a 35 penny rod - much, much stiffer than the Oni honryu.
 The first time I fished an Enshou LT44SF (the very similar predecessor of the LT H44) I didn't like it, and it wasn't until I tried it on a big lake in Maine with a heavy line and a big heavy bass fly that I finally got an appreciation for the rod.